Washington Nationals: Montreal Expos

 The Montreal Expos were part of the 1969 Major League Baseball expansion, which included the Seattle Pilots (now the Milwaukee Brewers), Kansas City Royals, and San Diego Padres.
-Based in Montreal, the Expos were the first Major League team in Canada.
-They were named after the Expo 67 World's Fair.
+Based in Montreal, the Expos were the first Major League team in Canada and were named after the Expo 67 World's Fair.
 The majority-share owner was Charles Bronfman, a major shareholder in Seagram.
-The Expos' initial home was Jarry Park.
-Managed by Gene Mauch, the team lost 110 games in their first season, coincidentally matching the Padres' inaugural win–loss record, and continued to struggle during their first decade with sub-.500 seasons.

-Starting in 1977, the team's home venue was Montreal's Olympic Stadium, built for the 1976 Summer Olympics.
-Two years later, the team won a franchise-high 95 games, finishing second in the National League East.
-The Expos began the 1980s with a core group of young players, including catcher Gary Carter, outfielders Tim Raines and Andre Dawson, third baseman Tim Wallach, and pitchers Steve Rogers and Bill Gullickson.
-The team won its only division championship in the strike-shortened split season of 1981, ending its season with a three-games-to-two loss to the Los Angeles Dodgers in the National League Championship Series.

-The team spent most of the 1980s in the middle of the NL East pack, finishing in third or fourth place in eight out of nine seasons from 1982 to 1990.
-Buck Rodgers was hired as manager before the 1985 season and guided the Expos to a .500 or better record five times in six years, with the highlight coming in 1987, when they won 91 games.
-They finished third, but were just four games behind the division-winning Cardinals.
+The Expos saw poor on-field results through their lifetime leading into the 1990s, never winning their division except in the second half of the strike-split 1981 season.
 Bronfman sold the team to a consortium of owners in 1991, with Claude Brochu as the managing general partner.
-Rodgers, at that time second only to Gene Mauch in number of Expos games managed, was replaced partway through the 1991 season.
-In May 1992, Felipe Alou, a member of the Expos organization since 1976, was promoted to manager, becoming the first Dominican-born manager in MLB history.
-Alou would become the leader in Expos games managed, while guiding the team to winning records, including 1994, when the Expos, led by a talented group of players including Larry Walker, Moisés Alou, Marquis Grissom and Pedro Martínez, had the best record in the major leagues until the 1994–95 Major League Baseball strike forced the cancellation of the remainder of the season.
-After the disappointment of 1994, Expos management began shedding its key players, and the team's fan support dwindled.

-Brochu sold control of the team to Jeffrey Loria in 1999, but Loria failed to close on a plan to build a new downtown ballpark, and did not reach an agreement on television and English radio broadcast contracts for the 2000 season, reducing the team's media coverage.
+In 1994, the Expos, led by a talented group of players including Larry Walker, Moisés Alou, Marquis Grissom and Pedro Martínez, had the best record in the major leagues until the 1994–95 Major League Baseball strike forced the cancellation of the remainder of the season.
+After the disappointment of 1994, Expos management began shedding its key players and the team's fan support dwindled.
+Brochu sold control of the team to Jeffrey Loria in 1999, but Loria failed to secure funding to build a new downtown ballpark and did not reach an agreement on television or English radio broadcast contracts for the 2000 season, reducing the team's media coverage.